What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 What is a Bluetooth codec?

-So that's Bluetooth.
-A Bluetooth codec is a software format that compresses and then encodes music so that it can be efficiently transmitted wirelessly between devices before being decoded by hardware that supports that same codec.
+So, a Bluetooth codec.
+This is a software format that compresses and then encodes music in order for it to be efficiently transmitted wirelessly between devices, before being decoded by hardware that supports that same codec.
+Every Bluetooth device supports at least one codec (SBC), though many support several.

 Compression reduces the file size lossily (meaning it loses information as it does so), as the less information that is transmitted, the smaller the file size can be.
 Compression can also be used to reduce audio-coding delays and minimise latency issues.

-When a music file is compressed and passed wirelessly between Bluetooth devices via a Bluetooth codec, some of the song's detail is almost always lost forever in the process – to varying degrees depending on the codec's capability, which we'll get to momentarily.
-Indeed, not all codecs are created equal.
+When a music file is compressed and transmitted wirelessly between Bluetooth devices via a Bluetooth codec, some of the song's detail is almost always lost forever in the process – to varying degrees depending on the codec's capability, which we'll get to momentarily.
+Indeed, not all codecs are created equal; some lose more information than others.

-It's important to remember that even a small amount of compression is detrimental to sound quality, so pretty much every codec is lossy.
+It's important to remember, though, that even a small amount of compression is detrimental to sound quality, so pretty much every codec can be referred to as 'lossy', and not 'lossless'.

 What is bitrate?

-Now we're getting a bit technical.
-Bitrate is the rate at which data is transferred by a codec, measured in kilobits per second (kbps) – or megabits per second (mbps) in the case of the most capable codecs.
-It's the simplest way to compare the capability of each Bluetooth codec for transmitting music.
+Now we're getting a bit technical, but bitrate is the simplest way to compare the capability of each Bluetooth codec for transmitting music.
+Bitrate is the rate at which data is transferred by a codec, measured in kilobits per second (kbps) – or megabits per second (Mbps) in the case of the most capable codecs.
 The higher a codec's bitrate, the more 'bandwidth' it has, meaning the more efficiently it can carry higher-quality audio without losing information.
 Think of a codec like a tube, and the music file as something that needs to pass through it – the bigger the tube (bandwidth), the more music information can fit and more easily flow through it.

 Now, bitrate is calculated using a digital music file's sample rate and bit depth, plus the number of channels (two for stereo).